dmulholl/shortcodes/readme.md

 Shortcodes
 ==========

-A customizable shortcode parser in Python.
+A customizable shortcode parser in Python 3.
 Useful as a drop-in component in text processing applications.

 Supports shortcodes with space-separated positional and keyword arguments:

-    {% tag arg1 "arg 2" key1=arg3 key2="arg 4" %}
+    [% tag arg1 "arg 2" key1=arg3 key2="arg 4" %]

-Shortcodes can have block scope and can be nested to any depth.
+Shortcodes can be atomic or block-scoped and can be nested to any depth.
 Innermost shortcodes are processed first:

-    {% tag %}
+    [% tag %]
-        Content can contain {% more %} shortcodes.
+        ... this shortcode's content can contain [% more %] shortcodes ...
-    {% endtag %}
+    [% endtag %]

 Shortcode syntax is customizable:

-    [tag arg="foo"] ... [/tag]
+    <tag arg="foo"> ... </tag>

 Usage